Housing and Meals

 For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
 If you are not at University Park, contact your Campus Global Representative.

-For more information regarding this program, please contact Henry Morello (director).
+For more information regarding this program, please contact Marco Martinez (director).
 You may also schedule an appointment with the education abroad adviser for this program.

 For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.